-This special provision was developed by the Bureau of Materials & Physical Research at the recommendation of the Illinois Highway Development Council to allow temporary rubber ramps to be used as an option around frames and grates during milling and resurfacing operations.
+This special provision was originally developed by the Bureau of Materials & Physical Research at the recommendation of the Illinois Highway Development Council to allow temporary rubber ramps to be used as an option around frames and grates during milling and resurfacing operations.

 It should be inserted into contracts involving milling and resurfacing on contracts with permanent posted speed limits up to 40 mph.

-All Regional Engineers

-Scott E. Stitt

-Special Provision for Drainage and Inlet Protection under Traffic

-January 14, 2011

-This special provision was developed by the Bureau of Materials & Physical Research at the recommendation of the Illinois Highway Development Council to allow temporary rubber ramps to be used as an option around frames and grates during milling and resurfacing operations.

-It should be inserted into contracts involving milling and resurfacing on contracts with permanent posted speed limits up to 40 mph.
+revised reference to "Class SI" concrete with "Class PP" and replaced 72 hours w/ reference to Art 701.17(e)(3)b;

-The districts should include the BDE Check Sheet marked with the applicable special provisions for the April 29, 2011 and subsequent lettings.
-The Project Development and Implementation Section will include a copy in the contract.
+It should be included for the April 29, 2011 and subsequent lettings.

-This special provision will be available on the transfer directory January 14, 2011.

-80272m

-drainage and inlet protection under traffic (bde)
+drainage and inlet protection under traffic (d1)

-Effective: April 1, 2011April 2
+Effective: April 1, 2011

+Revised: April 2, 2011

 Add the following to Article 603.02 of the Standard Specifications: